svmk-data-science/tess-ensemble-classification/README.md

 These models were selected for their ability to capture non-linear relationships, handle noisy data and perform effectively on structured datasets.

-Model Hyperparameters tuning was performed via Grid Search CV and Randomised Search CV [6] with performance evaluated through five-fold cross-validation.
+Model Hyperparameter tuning was performed via Grid Search CV and Randomised Search CV [6] with performance evaluated through five-fold cross-validation.

 The ensemble framework adopted a soft voting strategy, aggregating the predicted class probabilities from each base learner, to allow more confident classifiers exert greater influence on the final prediction.